 T.J.
 Li is a finance associate in the New York office of Latham & Watkins and a member of the Restructuring & Special Situations Practice.

 T.J. advises and represents debtors, creditors, and non-debtor affiliates in corporate restructuring and insolvency matters across a wide range of industries and sectors.
-As a Certified Public Accountant, T.J. leverages in-depth financial knowledge in his legal practice to understand client needs and achieve business objectives.
+As a Certified Public Accountant, T.J. leverages in-depth financial knowledge in his legal practice to understand client needs and achieve business objectives in liquidity and liability management transactions.

 Following law school, T.J. clerked for Judge Martin Glenn of the United States Bankruptcy Court for the Southern District of New York.